Swarthmore College Peace Collection

 Restrictions to Access

 Yes Records concerning individual conscientious objectors are restricted until the year 2020.
 Researchers using this collection must sign a form agreeing to disguise the identity of any individual CO when writing or speaking publicly.
+Boxes are stored off site.
+Please contact SCPC staff two weeks in advance of visit to request this material.

 Alternate Form of Material